History of the United States Navy: American Civil War (1861–1865)

 Along with ironclad ships, the new technologies of naval mines, which were known as torpedoes after the torpedo eel, and submarine warfare were introduced during the war by the Confederacy.
 During the Battle of Mobile Bay, mines were used to protect the harbor and sank the Union monitor USS Tecumseh.
 After Tecumseh sank, Admiral David G. Farragut famously said, "Damn the torpedoes, full speed ahead!".
 The forerunner of the modern submarine, CSS David, attacked USS New Ironsides using a spar torpedo.
 The Union ship was barely damaged and the resulting geyser of water put out the fires in the submarine's boiler, rendering the submarine immobile.
 Another submarine, CSS H.L.
 Hunley, was designed to dive and surface but ultimately did not work well and sank on five occasions during trials.
 In action against USS Housatonic the submarine successfully sank its target but was lost by the same explosion.

-The Confederate States of America operated a number of commerce raiders and blockade runners, CSS Alabama being the most famous, and British investors built small, fast blockade runners that traded arms and luxuries brought in from Bermuda, Cuba, and The Bahamas in return for high-priced cotton and tobacco.
+The Confederates operated a number of commerce raiders and blockade runners, CSS Alabama being the most famous, and British investors built small, fast blockade runners that traded arms and luxuries brought in from Bermuda, Cuba, and The Bahamas in return for high-priced cotton and tobacco.
 When the Union Navy seized a blockade runner, the ship and cargo were sold and the proceeds given to the Navy sailors; the captured crewmen were mostly British and they were simply released.

 The blockade of the South caused the Southern economy to collapse during the war.
 Shortages of food and supplies were caused by the blockade, the failure of Southern railroads, the loss of control of the main rivers, and foraging by Union and Confederate armies.
 The standard of living fell even as large-scale printing of paper money caused inflation and distrust of the currency.
 By 1864 the internal food distribution had broken down, leaving cities without enough food and causing food riots across the Confederacy.
 The Union victory at the Second Battle of Fort Fisher in January 1865 closed the last useful Southern port, virtually ending blockade running and hastening the end of the war.